toras9000/VwConnector/readme.md

 }
 ```

-It also includes `VaultwardenAgent` as an additional helper class for reading cipher items.
+It also includes `VaultwardenAgent` as an additional helper class that simplifies its usage.
-This involves only the reading process of the cipher item.
+This class omits detailed controls and has methods that handle only a portion of the data that is likely to be of primary interest.
 An example of a reading that is almost equivalent to the above, using this class, is shown below.

 ```csharp